 Laird A. Lile

-Laird has two children, Langdon and Linden Alise “Allie.”
-Laird is a past board member and executive committee member of the Florida United Methodist Foundation and served on the presidential search committee.
-He is a founding board member and past Chair of the Collier County Education Foundation and served as President of the School Advisory Council for Naples High School.
+Laird and his two children, Langdon, a graduate of the University of Virginia and the University of Miami School of Law, and Linden Alise “Allie,” a graduate of The Ohio State University, are also active in their community.
+Laird is a past board member and executive committee member of the Florida United Methodist Foundation.
+He was a founding board member of the Collier County Education Foundation and is a past Chair.
+Laird is a past Chair of the School Advisory Council for Naples High School.